openshift/enhancements/enhancements/machine-api/external-remediations.md

 No further action (deletion or applying conditions) will be taken by the MachineHealthCheck controller until the Node becomes healthy.
 After that, it will locate and delete the instantiated MachineRemediation CR.

-When a Machine enters an unhealthy state, the MHC will:
-* Look up the referenced template
-* Instantiate the template (for simplicity, we will refer to this as a External Machine Remediation CR, or EMR)
-* Force the name and namespace to match the unhealthy Machine
-* Save the new object in etcd

 We use the same name and namespace for the External Machine Remediation CR to ensure uniqueness and lessen the possibility for multiple parallel remediations of the same Machine.

 The lifespan of the EMRs is that of the remediation process, and they are not intended to be a record of past events.
 The EMR will also contain an ownerRef to the Machine, to ensure that it does not outlive the Machine it references.